 - sprinkles of choice

-Line baking sheets with foil and grease, set aside.
+- Line baking sheets with foil, spray with cooking spray, and set aside.

-Cream the coconut oil and sugar with a beater on high.
+- Cream the cannabutter, cannabis coconut oil, and cannabis sugar with a beater on high.

-Add the aquafaba, vanilla extract, and anise extract.
+- Add the eggs, vanilla extract, and anise extract.
 Mix well.

-Roll the dough into balls, spacing approximately 2 inches apart.
+- Roll the dough into balls 1", spacing approximately 2 inches apart.

-Whisk together the powdered sugar, soy milk and anise extract.
+- If icing, allow the cookies to cool before frosting.
+Whisk together the powdered sugar, milk, and anise extract.